Rokiis1/roadmap/test_managment/3_level/3_level_test_managment.md

 Test progress tracking ensures that testing activities remain transparent and measurable throughout execution, allowing teams to make informed decisions as testing continues.

-In practice, progress tracking is often supported by artifacts such as **test progress reports**, **execution dashboards**, or **status trackers**.
-These provide a structured view of completed work, remaining tasks and defect status, helping teams quickly understand the current state of testing.

 Once testing activities are completed and progress has been fully evaluated, it is necessary to formally conclude the testing process.

 ## Test Closure

 Once testing activities are completed and progress has been evaluated, it is necessary to formally conclude the testing process.
 Testing does not end simply when execution stops.
 It must be reviewed and finalized in a structured way.

+Test closure begins when **exit criteria** are met here is examples **all planned tests executed**, **coverage targets achieved** and **critical defects resolved** or **formally accepted**.

 Test closure is the process of completing all testing activities and evaluating the overall results of testing.
 It ensures that testing has been carried out according to the plan and that all objectives have been addressed.

 ![test_closure](./assets/images/test_closure.png)

 During test closure, the results of testing are analyzed to understand what has been achieved.
 This includes reviewing executed test cases, identified defects and the current state of the system.
-It also involves confirming whether exit criteria have been met.

 Test closure provides an opportunity to assess the quality of the software and determine whether it is ready for release.
 Any remaining risks or unresolved issues are identified and communicated to stakeholders.

 In addition, test closure includes documenting the outcomes of testing.
 This may involve creating summary reports, capturing key metrics and recording lessons learned during the testing process.

+Closure also includes handoff activities: transferring remaining known issues to support teams, archiving test assets for future reuse, and releasing test environments.
 Lessons learned are an important part of test closure.
 They help teams understand what worked well and what can be improved in future testing activities.

-In practice, test closure results in formal artifacts such as a **test summary report**, **test closure report**, and documented **lessons learned**.
-These provide a final record of testing activities, overall quality status, and key insights for future projects.
+The formal artifacts produced during closure include **test summary report** overall quality status and results, **test closure report** confirmation that exit criteria were met and handoffs completed and **lessons learned document** insights for future projects.

 Without proper closure, valuable information may be lost and it may be unclear whether testing was sufficient.
 There would be no clear conclusion about the quality of the system.